 Abraham’s Bosom Was Never About Geography

-When people hear Abraham’s bosom, they usually imagine a forgotten waiting room of the afterlife — a holding tank before heaven, complete with compartments, borders, and spiritual GPS coordinates.
+When people hear Abraham’s bosom, they usually imagine a forgotten waiting room of the afterlife.
+A holding place before heaven.
+Compartments.
+Borders.
+Spiritual coordinates.

 That reading misses what Jesus was actually doing.